clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

 For subsequent builds, you can run :file:`mixer-pack-maker.sh` to generate delta content between them, for example: 10 to 20.

+.. _create-image:

 Create an image
 ===============

-Since mixer uses the `ister` tool to create a bootable image from your updated content, we must first configure the `ister` tool.
+First we must configure the `ister` tool.
+The `ister` tool is used by mixer to create a bootable image from your updated content.
 To configure the image `ister` creates, we need the `ister` configuration file.
 Obtain a copy with the default values from the `ister` package with the following command: